godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/depAndWthd.md

 }
 ```

-`CustodianLockArgs` saves the entire deposit info, `deposit_lock_args` is args from the original deposit cell, `deposit_block_hash` and `deposit_block_number` denotes the layer2 block that include the deposit.
+`CustodianLockArgs` stores the entire deposit information. `deposit_lock_args` is the args from the original deposit cell. `deposit_block_hash` and `deposit_block_number` denote the layer2 block that contains the deposit.

-CKB requires `capacity` to cover the cost of the cell, the `capacity` of the deposited cell must also cover the custodian cell, so the minimal deposit CKB that Godwoken allows is as follows:
+The `capacity` of a cell must cover the cost of the cell.
+The `capacity` of the deposit cell must also cover its custodian cell, so the minimum deposit capacity that Godwoken allows is as follows:

 * Deposit CKB: 298 CKB
 * Deposit CKB and Simple UDT: 379 CKB